What is Average Daily Rate (ADR)?

 Average Daily Rate Formula

 Average daily rate is a simple but powerful formula.
-Taking room revenue and dividing it by the number of rooms sold.
+Taking room revenue and dividing it by the number of rooms sold in the defined period.

 ADR = Room Revenue / Number of Rooms Sold

-When calculating ADR, it is important to remove rooms that were occupied by staff or complimentary.
+When calculating ADR, it is important to remove rooms that were occupied by staff or complimentary rooms provided to guests.

 In this example, let's assume a hotel sold 100 rooms and earned $5,000 for that period.
 We can calculate ADR here: